ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 Even in mathematics, two-valued logic is only one of many approaches; probability is the basis of which insurance companies quote premiums, and it may be regarded as an infinite-valued logic.

 One factor that contributes to difficulties in thinking clearly is the nature of language.
 You need to visualise what “rich people” are in order to understand what “poor people” mean.
-Some concepts are defined in terms of what everything else /is not/.
+Some concepts are defined in terms of what everything else *is not*.

 When someone says that politics has become “too emotional”, we usually assume that two-valued speeches are a consequence of that turn into emotions; but what if it’s the opposite? what if the forced two-valued orientation of political speech for shortsighted interests has led to this?

 ## Multi-valued orientation

 Except in violent controversies, the language of everyday life shows what may be termed as multi-valued orientation.
-We have /scales/ of judgement.
+We have *scales* of judgement.

 > For weighing the various and complicated desires that civilization gives rise to, a finely graduated scale of values is necessary, as well as foresight, lest in satisfying one desire we frustrate even more important ones.
 >